 behaviors and social norms that ensure people feel welcome

 We are members of the APS Inclusion, Diversity, and Equity Alliance (IDEA), an initiative that connects many physics departments and organizations, “with a mission of empowering and supporting physics departments, laboratories, and other organizations to identify and enact strategies for improving equity, diversity, and inclusion (EDI).”

 We are a member institute in the APS Bridge Program.

 Our department has a Diversity & Outreach TA position, which enables a graduate student to invest effort into supporting diversity and outreach initiatives (in collaboration with the DEI committee and the Outreach committee) in lieu of serving as a TA.

-We are seeking an APS site visit, which will provide insight into the departmental climate and its impact on members of groups that are underrepresented in physics.
-The insights gained through this site visit will be used to develop a long-term DEI plan that meets our department’s needs.
+Together with other department members, we organized an APS site visit in March 2022.
+The goal of the visit was to gain insight into the departmental climate and its impact on members of groups that are underrepresented in physics.
+We are using what was learned through this site visit to work with department members to develop a long-term DEI plan that meets our department’s needs.